migratorydata/ansible-migratorydata/README.md

 ansible-playbook ansible/cluster-members.yaml -i artifacts/hosts.ini
 ```

-## Install MigratoryData Push server
+## Install MigratoryData server

-By running these commands, you initiate the installation of the MigratoryData Push Server on your infrastructure.
+By running these commands, you initiate the installation of the MigratoryData server on your infrastructure.
 The `ansible/install.yaml` playbook automates the installation process, ensuring a consistent setup across all your servers.

 ```bash
 # used to disable SSH host key checking